 Fibroids are a common condition of the reproductive tract; 70 to 80 percent of women develop them by age 50.
 They tend to run in families, so if you have a close female relative with fibroids, you are more likely to have them.
 Women of African descent are disproportionately affected.

-If you believe you may have fibroids or are at risk for developing them, we encourage you to contact your doctor or a fibroid specialist.
-Minimally-invasive, non-surgical treatment exists that preserves fertility and offers a quick recovery.
+If you believe you may have fibroids or are at risk of developing them, we encourage you to contact your doctor or a fibroid specialist.
+Minimally invasive, non-surgical treatment exists that preserves fertility and offers a quick recovery.

 How Fast Do Fibroids Grow Over Time?

-Unfortunately, there’s no simple answer as to how fast your uterine fibroids will grow over time.
+Unfortunately, there’s no simple answer to “how fast do fibroids grow over time.”
 The rate of fibroid growth is often unpredictable, which can be challenging and frustrating.
-For many women, fibroid growth is slow and doesn’t involve any significant increase of symptoms.
+For many women, growth is slow and doesn’t involve any significant increase of symptoms.
 Some women have fibroids that remain stable for many years.

 For others, fibroid growth can be rapid and accompanied by debilitating, life-altering effects like heavy bleeding, severe pelvic pain, and a visibly enlarged abdomen.
 Alternatively, there are times when fibroids tend to shrink, such as after pregnancy or menopause.
 This can bring about a reduction of related symptoms.

 At USA Fibroid Centers, we are committed to educating women on uterine fibroids and their full range of fibroid treatment options.
 When it comes to fibroid growth, the most important thing to understand is that treatment is recommended based on bothersome symptoms, not actual size.